jennybc/repurrrsive/README.md

 Usage
 -----

-*At least one more example on the way ... have a great idea?
-[Tell me in an issue](https://github.com/jennybc/repurrrsive/issues)!*

 #### wesanderson color palettes

-`wesanderson` is a recursive list of color palettes, from the [wesanderson package](https://cran.r-project.org/package=wesanderson).
+`wesanderson` is the simplest list, containing color palettes, from the [wesanderson package](https://cran.r-project.org/package=wesanderson).
 Here's a glimpse: one component per palette, each containing a character vector of hex colors. *Screenshot is of the [listviewer](https://CRAN.R-project.org/package=listviewer) htmlwidget.*

 ![](img/wesanderson-listviewer-jsonedit.png)